arki1/examples/README.md

 If you see a yellow tag in your prompt, you're ready: go to the next section.

-If you are **NOT seeing** a terminal without an yellow tag in your prompt describing your project-id, then you must execute this command:
+If you are **NOT seeing** a terminal with an yellow tag in your prompt describing your project-id, then you must execute this command:

 ```bash
 gcloud config set project <your_project_id>